 Variables that affect the allocation of the AAP funding include retirements, voluntary withdrawal from AAP, injury decisions, an athlete’s decision to decline carding support and adjustments to current year funding amounts.

+Target to finalize carding allocation confirmation by June 1st, aligned with the start of the carding cycle, pending the outcome of any appeals.

 On or before June 10th Freestyle Canada will provide notice to the athletes of Sport Canada approved AAP Carding allocations for the coming season.

-July 30th, target to finalize carding allocation confirmation.

 Should any funding for carding become available during the season, Freestyle Canada will work with SC to nominate the next eligible athlete on the Performance Allocation ranking list.

 AAP Carding Support Eligibility